 - Filipino American Foundation of NM which has been in existence since 1973 and which has a Cultural Dance Group.
 Visit FAFNM.

-Since 2014, FACC contacted the City of Albuquerque Cultural Services and facilitated three to four regular paid performances for the Cultural Dance Group (Cesar Chavez Day, Albuquerque Fiesta, and Santacruzan, and sometimes Balloon Fiesta).
+Since 2014, FACC contacted the City of Albuquerque Cultural Services and facilitated performances for the performing groups.

 - Filipino American National Historical Society Rio Grande Chapter (FANHS RG), one of the 30 chapters of FANHS with headquarters in Seattle, WA.
 This has been in existence since 1998.
+FACC facilitated in getting grants for FANHS RG to host the FANHS National Conference in Albuquerque in 2012.
 Visit FANHS RG.

 Past Accomplishments (Before FACC was formed)